Old East Coast Path, Raasay

 Back to Search

-From end of public road at Fearns, follow a broad grassy track properly made as the main access to the former settlement at Hallaig, with retaining walls both above and below the track as needed.
+From the end of the public road at Fearns, follow a broad grassy track properly made as the main access to the former settlement at Hallaig, with retaining walls both above and below the track as needed.
 Apart from two minor landslips, the route is in excellent condition until the south side of the abandoned township.
 Views are of unsurpassed quality to Kyle and Applecross.
-From the memorial cairn to Sorley MacLean at NG 597 382, especially fine views encompass Dun Caan and the north of the island.
+From the memorial cairn to Sorley MacLean (NG597382), especially fine views encompass Dun Caan and the north of the island.

 We would be very grateful to receive further survey infomation.